itsevalieu/Clashcard-Generator/README.md

-# Clashcard-Generator
+# Week 11: Clashcard Generator
-# This flashcard application can help you study by making basic Q&A flashcards and cloze flashcards.
+This flashcard application can help you study by making basic Q&A flashcards and cloze flashcards.

+Technologies:
+* JS, Node.js